-A use case of this mechanism can be found in the following scenario. \begin{example} The owner makes $n_q$ products in grade $q$, for $q = 1, \ldots, p$.
-Products of different grades have significantly different values, but the owner cannot tell the difference between products of the same grade.
-The products are shuffled so that only the owner knows the grade information of each product.
+A practical application of this mechanism can be illustrated by the following scenario: \begin{example} A worker produces $n_q$ products in grade $q$, for $q = 1, \ldots, p$.
+Products across different grades exhibit substantially distinct values, yet the worker cannot differentiate between products within the same grade category.
+The products are subsequently shuffled so that only the worker knows the grade of each individual product.

 \end{example}